jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 ----

-In some cases I want to send a message to the user instead of the :ref:`Exception<how to test if an Exception is raised>` which they may not understand.
+In some cases I want to send a message to the user instead of the :ref:`Exception<how to test that an Exception is raised>` which they may not understand.

-I might also want the program_ to make a decision if an :ref:`Exception<how to test if an Exception is raised>` happens so it continues without stopping.
+I might also want the program_ to make a decision if an :ref:`Exception<how to test that an Exception is raised>` happens so it continues without stopping.

-I want the program_ to process its input and return ``failed`` if an :ref:`Exception is raised<how to raise an Exception>` while processing the input or return ``success`` if an :ref:`Exception<how to test if an Exception is raised>` is NOT raised.
+I want the program_ to process its input and return ``failed`` if an :ref:`Exception is raised<how to raise an Exception>` while processing the input or return ``success`` if an :ref:`Exception<how to test that an Exception is raised>` is NOT raised.

 ================= =====================
 Exception         output